Sidewalk Cafes & Parking Patios

 Standards to consider before starting a Sidewalk Cafe or Parking Patio

-- Sidewalk Cafes and Parking Patios shall be located adjacent to an existing restaurant as an accessory use and must maintain the same operating hours of the principle restaurant.
+- Are an extension of a restaurant as an accessory use and must maintain the same operating hours of the principle restaurant.

 - The operator of a Sidewalk Cafe or Parking Patio must carry a minimum of $2,000,000 liability insurance.

 - A minimum clear passage way of not less than 2.0 metres for pedestrians shall be maintained between the curb (sidewalk cafes only) or any physical obstruction such as utility poles, fire hydrants, bus shelters, parking meters, trees, benches or garbage receptacles.

 - Perimeter fences/benches shall not exceed 1 metre in height and cannot obstruct vehicular view angles.